hajame/fullstackopen-2019.github.io/src/content/osa3/part3a.md

 These days, code that runs in the browser uses ES6 modules.
 Modules are defined with an [export](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export) and taken into use with an [import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import).

 <!-- Node.js kuitenkin käyttää ns.
 [CommonJS](https://en.wikipedia.org/wiki/CommonJS)-moduuleja.
 Syy tälle on siinä, että Node-ekosysteemillä oli tarve moduuleihin jo kauan ennen kuin Javascript tuki kielen tasolla moduuleja.
 Node ei toistaiseksi tue ES-moduuleja, mutta tuki on todennäköisesti jossain vaiheessa [tulossa](https://nodejs.org/api/esm.html). -->
 However, Node.js uses so-called [CommonJS](https://en.wikipedia.org/wiki/CommonJS) modules.
 The reason for this is that the Node ecosystem had a need for modules long before JavaScript supported them in the the language specification.
-At the time of writing Node does not support ES6 modules, but support for them [will be coming](https://nodejs.org/api/esm.html) somewhere down the road.
+At the time of writing this material, Node does not support ES6 modules, but support for them [is coming](https://nodejs.org/api/esm.html) somewhere down the road.

 <!-- CommonJS-moduulit toimivat kohtuullisessa määrin samaan tapaan kuin ES6-moduulit, ainakin tämän kurssin tarpeiden puitteissa. -->
 CommonJS modules function almost exactly like ES6 modules, at least as far as our needs in this course are concerned.